-- This section explains the three calculation methods the different own funds 9.11 requirements: methods A, B and C. - 9.12 The applicant will be asked, in the authorisation application pack, to indicate which calculation method it wishes to use.
+- 9.11 This section explains the three calculation methods the different own fundsrequirements: methods A, B and C. - 9.12 The applicant will be asked, in the authorisation application pack, to indicate which calculation method it wishes to use.
 Ultimately, however, we will direct which method it must use.
 We will do this based on our evaluation of the applicant firm, taking into account its preference as stated in the application pack.